renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/concepts-playground.md

 Individual messages in chat memory can be edited or deleted.
 Modifying these memories influences the behavior of the chatbot responses.

-To learn more about chat memories in Langflow, see [Memory components](/components-memories).
+To learn more about chat memories in Aiexec, see [Memory components](/components-memories).

 ## Use custom Session IDs for multiple user interactions